Process of

 Decoration

-If the item passes color inspection, then the decoration will
+If the item passes a color inspection, then the decoration will

 probably be scanned for any signs of acceptable or unacceptable styles

 or patterns.
-Different painting styles may also give some era-specific
+Variations and different painting styles also do provide important era-specific

 hints.

-Looking at the bottom of an item provides the most relevant indications
+Checking the foot rim and base of an item provides the most relevant indications

-in view to age and/or approximate time of production.
+in view to age and/or approximate time of production (dating).
 The production

-process was subject to a continuous improvement over the centuries.
+process was subject to continuous improvement over the centuries.
 The

-presence or absence of signs or features pointing to certain techniques
+presence or absence of production traces or features pointing to certain techniques

 Glaze